 Chairman and Chief Executive Officer

-Modern Slavery and human trafficking are complex issues that require diligence and collaboration at all levels of our supply chain.
-Our 2021 accomplishments included the following:
+Modern Slavery is a complex issue that requires diligence and collaboration at all levels of our supply chain.
+Our 2022 accomplishments included the following:

-- We continue to advance the mapping of our supply chain.
+- We continue to advance the total mapping of our supply chain:

-Fruit of the Loom has a zero-tolerance policy for employees or suppliers who fail to meet Fruit of the Loom’s standards for the prevention of human trafficking and modern slavery in our supply chain.
-If evidence of human trafficking or modern slavery is identified in our supply chain and is not immediately remedied or otherwise appropriately addressed to our satisfaction, we will terminate the business relationship with the offending party.
+Fruit of the Loom has a zero-tolerance policy for employees or suppliers who fail to meet Fruit of the Loom’s standards for the prevention of Modern Slavery in our supply chain.
+If evidence of Modern Slavery is identified in our supply chain and is not immediately remedied or otherwise appropriately addressed to our satisfaction, we will terminate the business relationship with the offending party.

-Out of 300+ factory assessments in 2021, there was 1 identified finding in the area of forced labor, involving recruitment fees having been charged in the workers’ home country prior to employment at one of our suppliers in Taiwan.
+Out of 250 factory assessments in 2022, there were no identified findings in the area of forced labor.
 Our forced labor criteria include the following:

 - No prisoners, indentured, slave, or bonded labor are permitted.